-On June 18, 2020, join internationally recognized researcher, pediatric allergist and lead investigator of the groundbreaking LEAP study Dr. Gideon Lack; and food allergy expert, Sherry Coleman Collins, MS, RDN, for the free webinar “LEAPing Past Food Allergies: How and When to Introduce Potential Allergens.”
+Complete this free webinar “LEAPing Past Food Allergies: How and When to Introduce Potential Allergens" with internationally recognized researcher, pediatric allergist and lead investigator of the groundbreaking LEAP study Dr. Gideon Lack; and food allergy expert, Sherry Coleman Collins, MS, RDN.
 The not-for-profit organizations Egg Nutrition Center and National Peanut Board have partnered to bring health professionals this review of the latest science and feeding recommendations for reducing the risk of developing food allergies.

-After attending this webinar, the attendee will be able to:
+After completing this webinar, the attendee will be able to:

 • Describe the latest science and feeding recommendations for reducing the risk of food allergies.